bronfman/NomadicPhone/README.md

 Requirements
 ------------

+- A webserver to host few PHP scripts
 - PHP >= 5.3
 - PDO (Sqlite)
 - HTML5 browser
 - Headphone or integrated micro (work on a Macbook Air)
+- Twilio Account

 Todo
 ----